sdkitagawa/CoreSE/README.md

 **CoreSE** has been developed from scratch for <a href="https://www.gravity.co.kr/" target="_blank">GRAVITY</a> in order to offer an easy way to write high level code in a scripted language compatible with Lua and Delphi code for Windows platforms.
 It is written in C++ code that can be compiled on any platform using a C/C++ compiler.

+You can check more about this programming language down below or clicking [here](https://sdkitagawa.github.io/CoreSE).

 <details>

 <summary id="learn_more"><b><a href="#learn_more">Learn more</b></a></summary>